 On that face of it, it’s easy to see why that may be a problem.
 Two things make me think that this isn’t.
 Firstly, I’d bet that a lot of clients stick with Hargreaves precisely because it is an established name.
-It is a £7.5B company at time of writing, not to mention a member of the FTSE 100.
-It is incredibly profitable, with a rock solid balance sheet sporting a £320M net cash position.
+It is a £7.5b company at time of writing, not to mention a member of the FTSE 100.
+It is incredibly profitable, with a rock solid balance sheet sporting a £320m net cash position.
 Debt is non-existent.
 Partly as a consequence of this, clients with tax-sheltered accounts, which between them account for the majority of assets under administration, tend to be particularly sticky.
 Even more so for those invested in unit trusts and OEICs.
-They also tend to regularly add to their accounts, which obviously increases the company’s assets under administration, revenue and, ultimately, profit.
+They also tend to regularly add to their accounts, which obviously increases the company’s AUA, revenue and profit.

 Secondly, and more importantly, dealing charges don’t make up a particular big slice of the pie here in any case.
-I mean, Shares brought in revenue of £45.7M in 1H20.
-That was against total company-wide revenue of just under £260M.
-Indeed, its largest asset class by revenue – Funds – does not even levy dealing charges.
-It still generated over £100M in revenue for the company in 1H20.
-It generates revenue here via an annual service charge, the rate of which is tiered depending on assets under administration.
+I mean, Shares brought in revenue of £45.7m in 1H20.
+That was against total company-wide revenue of just under £260m.
+Its largest asset class by revenue – Funds – does not even levy dealing charges.
+It still generated over £100m in revenue for the company in 1H20.
+Hargreaves generates revenue here via an annual service charge, the rate of which is tiered depending on AUA.

 With that said, I’m inclined to think that the biggest headwind here is the valuation.
-Last year, Hargreaves posted normalised earnings per share of 52 pence.
-My screen shows analysts FY20 profit estimates at around the 57 pence per share mark, which would put the stock at circa 29x earnings.
+Last year, Hargreaves posted normalised EPS of 52p.
+My screen shows analysts FY20 EPS estimates at around the 57p mark, which would put the stock at circa 29x earnings.
 Now, there’s no real reason to expect that figure to contract much right now.
 Interest rates remain at record low levels, and the company has delivered solid double-digit annual earnings growth over the past decade.
 It’s just something to bear in mind going forward.

 To provide some colour to last that statement, imagine a scenario in which the stock trades at 20x profit ten years from now.
 Spread over the duration of that period, that headwind would amount to circa 3.6% per annum in total.
-If earnings-per-share growth averages in the high single-digit area in that time, well, you can see how that would eat into total returns.
-If we throw in low single-digits from dividend cash, then we get up to high single-digit stockholder returns overall.
+If EPS growth averages in the high single-digit area, well, you can see how that would eat into total returns.
+If we throw in low single-digits from dividend cash, then we get back up to high single-digit stockholder returns overall.

 Now, the above is just hypothetical.
 It is perfectly possible that Hargreaves stock continues to command a premium valuation versus the historical market average.
-It can also carry on growing its assets under administration via a combination of net new business, including from existing clients, and market movements.
-With that said, I’d be looking for the growth story to carry on at a double-digit pace in order to be comfortable here.
+It can also carry on growing AUA via a combination of net new business, including existing clients, and market movements.
+That said, I would be looking for the growth story to carry on at a double-digit pace to be comfortable.